forgetfulness; loss of long-term memory.

 - if an application tries to connect to the Internet directly, the connection is automatically blocked for security.

-Tor is free software and an open network that helps you defend against a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security known as traffic analysis.
+Tor is an open and distributed network that helps defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.

 Using Tor you can: